 Olenivka penal facility: Prisoners of war and ICRC's role

-We have received many questions about the ICRC's role in the international armed conflict in Ukraine, our work in helping POWs and what the Geneva Conventions say about their rights.
+We have received many questions about the ICRC's role in the international armed conflict between Russia and Ukraine, our work in helping POWs and what the Geneva Conventions say about their rights.
 Here are some answers to those questions.
+Latest update 26 July 2023.

 What has the ICRC been doing since the Olenivka attack?
 Have you been to the site?
 Have you visited the POWs injured or killed?